linux-nvme/nvme-cli/README.md

 After that, you just need to implement the functions you defined in each ENTRY, then append the object file name to the meson.build "sources".

+## meson tips

+In case meson doesn't find libnvme header files (via pkg-config) it will fallback using subprojects. meson checks out libnvme in subprojects directory as git tree once and will not modify libnvme unless explicitly told.
+That means the current branch is updated via git, the subprojects/libnvme branch will not updated accordingly.
+So either update it via normal git operations or

+    $ meson subprojects update